Intravenous ascorbic acid: Contraindications

 High doses of ascorbic acid administered by intravenous infusion have been shown to increase the absorption of iron.
 In individuals with hemochromatosis (a genetic disorder where the body takes up and stores too much iron), intravenous ascorbic acid is contraindicated as high dosages of ascorbic acid may result in iron overloading and therefore, lead to life-threatening complications such as heart disease, diabetes, or tissue damage.

 High dosages of ascorbic acid (such as those used in intravenous therapy) have been reported to cause some intestinal discomfort, diarrhoea, as well as increased gas and urination.

 Alternative medicine and unproven applications

 Sepsis

-The "Marik protocol", or "HAT" protocol, as devised by Paul E. Marik, proposed a combination of intravenous vitamin C, hydrocortisone, and thiamine as a treatment for preventing sepsis for people in intensive care.
+The discredited "Marik protocol", or "HAT" protocol, as devised by Paul E. Marik, proposed a combination of intravenous vitamin C, hydrocortisone, and thiamine as a treatment for preventing sepsis for people in intensive care.
 Marik's own initial research, published in 2017, showed a dramatic evidence of benefit, leading to the protocol becoming popular among intensive care physicians, especially after the protocol received attention on social media and National Public Radio, drawing criticism of science by press conference from the wider medical community.
 Subsequent independent research failed to replicate Marik's positive results, indicating the possibility that they had been compromised by bias.
 A systematic review of trials in 2021 found that the claimed benefits of the protocol could not be confirmed.